L-Neur0/lorenzo.sciarretta.github.io/pages/statML_Blog/class2.md

 -   Accuracy: How often the model predicts correctly, irrespective of the class proportions, which can skew the metric in favor of the majority class.

-# Resampling

-## Resampling Methods

-In this section we will discuss the most common resampling methods and their comparisons.
-For practical application see notebooks.\
-Resampling methods are used to try the training and the evaluation of the model given a certain dataset.
-It involves fitting the model multiple times on different subsets of the data, and then evaluating the model on other data.\
-**Remark:** Difference between **Training Error** and **Test Error**: the test error is the error that we get on average when we apply the model to new data, whereas the training error is the error that we get on the same data that we used to train the model.